Before your Hearing

 If you have been asked to go to a Children’s Hearing, you will get a letter from the Children’s Reporter to tell you when and where it is.
 This will be posted to the place where you are staying a few days before your Hearing.

-In the pack, you will receive a paper copy of a form called All About Me.
+In the pack, you will receive a paper copy of a form called Hearing about Me.
 You can use this form:

 - to say how you are feeling,